Ramsey, Anderson lead way, Northwestern pounds Terps 43-3

 THE TAKEAWAY

-Maryland: A bad outing all around for the Terrapins, who went 3-9 overall and finished sixth in the Big Ten East with a 1-8 record in conference play last season.
+Maryland: A bad outing all around for the Terrapins, who went 3-9 overall and finished sixth in the Big Ten East with a 1-8 record in conference play last year.
 Their most recent winning season was in 2014.
 And if they’re going to change that, they have plenty of work to do.

-Northwestern: The Wildcats want to show last season was an aberration and not a sign of things to come.
+Northwestern: The Wildcats want to show last season was not a sign of things to come.
 This was a good start.

 UP NEXT